PentaHelix/pentahelix.github.io/_posts/2015-10-13-[chrawl]-Devlog-20:-Cartography.md

 7. No Overlaps: Add room, go to 1
 8. Overlaps: Scrap room, go to 1

 That's more or less the whole Map generation algorithm.
+Now for actually building the rooms using MeshGen.

-To explain this method we have to look at how rooms are built after they have been generated.
+To explain how rooms are built, I hace to explain how *exits* is used to place walls.

 ![Room Exits]()

 To actual method for building rooms is too long for a blog post so instead, let me write it up in pseudocode